Friday, February 8, 2008

 Fotot sv/v:

 The Orphans Home, Dom Sierot, Warszawa, Krochmalna (street) 92.
-Dr. Janusz Korczak and Misza Wasserman Wroblewski, only teacher that survived orphanage deportation to Treblinka.
+Dr. Janusz Korczak and Misza Wasserman Wroblewski, the only teacher that survived orphanage deportation to Treblinka.

 Filmen The Pianist av Roman Polanski The Pianist handlar om den gudabenådade pianisten Wladyslaw Szpilman lever i Warsawa under tiden för nazisternas utbredning över Europa.
 Han är jude och tvingas att på nära håll uppleva de restriktioner som sätts upp för honom, hans släkt och hans folk.
 När Szpilmans familj skickas till arbetsläger lyckas Wladyslaw fly och gömmer sig.
 Får först hjälp av en polsk familj.
 Lidande, förnedring och kamp för överlevnad blir hans vardag.
 En dag blir han upptäckt av en tysk officer...